 This is probably the most recent piece of equipment I've purchased and it was after I noticed that I really needed to move a little bit faster with my lighting on location to match my physical speed.
 Adjusting the height of my light stands that didn't expand instantly was slowing me down; this is why I love Cheetah stands.
 It is another piece of equipment that has saved me so much time and has made what I capture even more beautiful.

 About Anesha Collins

-Anesha Collins is a Wedding & Events Photographer, Cinematographer, and Educator currently based in Orlando, Florida that also specializes in video-marketing.
+Anesha Collins is a Wedding & Events Photographer, Cinematographer, and Educator based in Orlando, Florida who also specializes in video-marketing.
 She’s the founder of LearnWithAC, where she empowers business owners, photographers, and cinematographers with the knowledge they need to incorporate video visual presence within their brand.
-She is also a Moderator for The Rising Tide Society.
-Anesha Collins built the visual presence of a well-known promotional company that has hosted over 435 events, with a reach of over 400,000 people and still growing.
-This company has grown an audience of over 72,000 followers on social media, has been featured on O.W.N.
-Television Network, and has hosted several worldwide tours.
-Anesha Collins has taught video-marketing on local and national platforms.
+She was born and raised in Staten Island, New York.
+She’s a granddaughter, aunt, and a lover of quotes.
+She is also a self-starter (with a lot of initiative), and she’s obsessed with being organized and solution-oriented.